 Naturally, optimizing a business for local SEO has a lot to do with location.
 Search engines need to know exactly where your business is located so that when someone searches for a location, the search engine can find the businesses that are located there.

-To state the obvious for local SEO, you want to make sure your business’s name, address and phone number (NAP) is consistent across local listing directories as well as your website.
+To state it in simple terms, in order for local SEO to be effective, you want to make sure your business’s name, address and phone number (NAP) is consistent across local listing directories as well as your website.
 That is the bare minimum you’ll need for local SEO, though.

 For more information on being found online, here are a couple resources:

-Organic SEO has less to do with location and more to do with whether or not your website is relevant for certain searches.
+Organic SEO has more to do with whether or not your website is relevant for certain searches.

-When optimizing a website for organic search, the intention is to get the website to show up for certain searches.
-This could be a short term (pizza recipe) or a question spoken into voice search on a smartphone.
-(What’s the best pizza crust recipe?)
+When optimizing a website for organic search, the intention is to get the website to show up for certain searches or keywords.
+This could be something short like “pizza recipe” or a question spoken into voice search on a smartphone like “How to make crunchy gluten-free pizza crust”.

-To state the obvious for organic SEO, you need to use specific keywords in headings and paragraphs (Don’t stuff the paragraphs full of keywords, but if you post a pizza crust recipe, you might want to use the words “pizza crust” a couple of times.)
+For organic SEO, you need to focus on important topics that are relevant to your business’s products and services, using specific keywords in headings and copy throughout your website.
+Don’t stuff the paragraphs full of keywords, but if you post a gluten-free pizza crust recipe, you might want to use the words “gluten-free pizza crust” a couple of times on the page.

 How Do Local SEO and Organic SEO Affect Each Other?